CesiumGS/cesium/README.md

 const viewer = new CesiumWidgets.Viewer("cesiumContainer");
 ```

-Or, import individual modules to benefit from tree shaking optmtimizations through most build tools:
+Or, import individual modules to benefit from tree shaking optimizations through most build tools:

 ```js
 import { Viewer } from "cesium";